marklogic-community/mlcplusplus/README.md

-# THIS PROJECT IS DEPRECATED
+# WARNING: THIS PROJECT IS NO LONGER ACTIVELY MANAGED

 This repository contains a cross platform suite of client API for the MarkLogic Server REST API.